VijayalaxmiSKumbhar/POR/README.md

 ------------------------------------------
 #### Outputs:
-* `porb_h:` Active low reset signal for the high-voltage domain (3.3V).
+* `porb_h:`  High-voltage (3.3V domain) sense-inverted reset signal .
 When porb_h is low, it indicates the system is in a reset state.
-* `por_l:` Active low reset signal for the low-voltage domain (1.8V).
+* `por_l:` Complementary low-voltage (1.8V domain) reset signal.
 Similar to porb_h, this signal is used to reset components in the 1.8V domain.
-* `porb_l:` Another active low reset signal used for different parts of the low-voltage domain.
+* `porb_l:` Complementary low-voltage (1.8V domain) reset signal.
+Another active low reset signal used for different parts of the low-voltage domain.

 These outputs are used to reset various blocks in the system, ensuring that the design initializes in a known state when power is applied.